 #2 – Places to Visit in India – Kerala

 The southern-most state of India is a land of exquisite beaches, lush green hills, tea plantations of Munnar, backwaters and much more.
-Kerala also has world-renowned Ayurveda centres and monsoon is the recommended time to treat yourself with an Ayurvedic massage.
+Kerala also has world-renowned Ayurveda centers and monsoon is the recommended time to treat yourself with an Ayurvedic massage.

 View this post on Instagram